 The concentration in World Christianity/Missions is designed for students who are interested in the historical expansion of Christianity and/or who wish to spend a period of time working with churches and organizations in other countries or who wish to pursue graduate studies in a relevant field.
 Students are required to take a range of courses dealing with Christianity in its historical, biblical, and theological dimensions as well as Christianity’s interface with culture and with other religions.
 Students may opt either for Missions or for World Christianity as their emphasis within the concentration.
 Twelve credit hours are required in the core curriculum of each emphasis.
 For either emphasis, six credit hours in foundation courses in biblical studies are required, as are six credit hours of work in theology and/or ethics and six credit hours in the history of Christianity.
 There are six credit hours of electives.
-If a student opts for the Missions emphasis, he/she will take a minimum of six credit hours in one of four geographic area studies programs of the University (Latin American, African, East Asian, or Southeast Asian Studies) as well as six credit hours in World Christianity.
+Students who opt for the Missions emphasis will take a minimum of six credit hours in one of four geographic area studies programs of the University (Latin American, African, East Asian, or Southeast Asian studies) as well as six credit hours in World Christianity.
 Relevant courses in the other departments of the University may also be included after consultation with the adviser.
-For those emphasizing World Christianity within the concentration, six credit hours in Missions are required as well as six credit hours in World Religions.
+For those emphasizing World Christianity within the concentration, six credit hours in Missions are required as well as six credit hours in world religions.
 Students may also opt for a major research writing project as part of their course requirement in consultation with their adviser.